gristlabs/grist-help/help/widget-chart.md

 ## Chart types

 Each chart type plots several data series.
-Use the "Visible Series" list in the "Widgets" side panel for choosing the series to plot.
-The order of the list matters and determines how each series is used, as described below.
+Select the series to plot along the X-axis then choose to plot any other series by clicking the green 'Add Series' text in the [creator panel](glossary.md#creator-panel).
+If adding more than one series, the order of the list matters and determines how each series is used, as described below.

 #### Bar Chart

 Needs two or more series: the first for bar labels (x-axis), the second for bar heights (y-axis).
 Additional series create additional bars at each data point and specify their heights.

   <span class="screenshot-large">*![widget_chart_bar](images/widget_chart_bar.png)*</span>
   {: .screenshot-half }